ae2079/funding-pot/TUTORIALS.md

 2. Choose `addFunding` and fill the parameters

+   - `deployer`: the allowlisted EOA that can deploy for this project
-   - `actor`: is the address of the **funding pot multisig** of the project that is meant to consume the funding
+   - `beneficiary`: is the address of the **funding pot multisig** of the project that is meant to consume the funding
+   - `admin`: the address of the workflow admin multisig
    - `token`: is the address of the collateral token **POL**
    - `amount`: is the initial collateral supply; don't forget to convert into the correct units; POL is using 18 decimals so you can convert from ETH into WEI via [this](https://eth-converter.com/) tool